nikolio/adnotium/README.md

 ## :sparkles: :boom: To my Idea:
 A portable and free way of managing comments for static sites without privacy compromising external plugins (ie disqus) or need to pay and maintain server/vm's, such as heroku or other (paid) ones.

 What's the catch?
 You (just _might_) need an http form that is in your control!
-Pretty easy to find in this day and age!
+Oh and a seperate email address!
+Both are pretty easy to find in this day and age!

 My initial thoughts is to use: